dhirajkpandey/flaco/README.md

 9. If still project branch is showing error Right click on project->Maven->Update Project

-10. In order to run project go to project folder and execute command "mvn clean test" on cmd or terminal test will run and report will be generated in target\surefire-reports folder of the project, click on eemailable-report.
+10. In order to run project go to project folder and execute command "mvn clean test" on cmd or terminal test will run and report will be generated in target\surefire-reports folder of the project, click on emailable-report.